IVAN-GOEL/scoreiq.ai/README.md

 ## 📄 License

-MIT — free to use, modify, and deploy.
+GNU — free to use, modify, and deploy.

 ---

 <div align="center">

-Built with ❤️ at the hackathon
+Built with ❤️ at the IEEE hackathon

 **CIBIL sees your past.
 ScoreIQ sees your future.**